Recommended Global Environmental Sciences Webinars & Conferences

 Track 3: E-Waste Recycling and Management

 Electronic waste, or e-waste is a term used to describe any electronic device that is outdated, obsolete, broken, donated, discarded, or at the end of its useful life.
 This includes cell phones, computers, laptops, PDAs, monitors, televisions, printers, scanners, and any other electrical device.
 One of the major challenges is recycling the printed circuit boards from the electronic wastes.
-The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminum, etc.
+The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminium, etc.

 Track 4: Solid Waste Management

 Solid Waste Management, the collecting, treating, and disposing of solid material that is discarded because it has served its purpose or is no longer useful.
 Improper disposal of municipal solid waste can create unsanitary conditions, and these conditions in turn can lead to pollution of the environment and to outbreaks of vector-borne disease that is, diseases spread by rodents and insects.
 The tasks of solid-waste management present complex technical challenges.
 They also pose a wide variety of administrative, economic, and social problems that must be managed and solved.
-Solid waste management is one among the basic essential services provided by municipal authorities in the country to keep urban centers clean.
+Solid waste management is one among the basic essential services provided by municipal authorities in the country to keep urban centres clean.

 USA: Northeast Resource Recovery Association; National Recycling Coalition; Solid Waste Association of North America (SWANNA); Southeast Recycling Development Council; Recycling Coalition of Utah; Agency of Natural Resources; Virginia Recycling Association; Washington State Recycling Association; West Virginia Recyclers Association; Recycling Coalition of West Virginia; Associated Recyclers of Wisconsin; Wyoming Solid Waste and Recycling Association